ComputeCanada/molmodsim-amber-md-lesson/_episodes/13-Running_Simulations.md

 #### Generate positional restraints file for the protein backbone.
 ~~~
-gmx genrestr -f inpcrd.gro -fc 500.0 -n index.ndx -o backbone.itp<<EOF
+gmx genrestr -f inpcrd.gro -fc 500.0 -n index.ndx -o backbone.itp << EOF
 Backbone
 EOF
 ~~~
 {: .language-bash}

 Add definitions of the position restraints to the topology "gromacs.top".
-Use a text editor of your choice to insert the following lines at the end of the syste1 molecule block:
+Use a text editor of your choice to insert the following lines at the end of the "system" molecule block:
 ~~~
 #ifdef POSRES
 #include "backbone.itp"